saurabh221089/nginx_docker_container/README.md

 <img src="logo.png" width=25% height=25%>

+A **Dockerfile** is a script that contains collections of commands and instructions that will be automatically executed in sequence in the docker environment for building a new docker image.

 This dockerfile is use to create a Docker container hosting a HTML5 website template on an Nginx server (lightest web server).
 We are using Alpine Linux distro as base image because it is so lightweight and small in size (just 4 MB) which makes our docker container least resource consuming.